EQWorks/common/communications.md

 ## Opt-in

-Opt-in to Slack channels, calendars, or Asana projects, etc., that you are interested or obligated to.
+Opt-in to Slack channels, calendars, or Asana projects, etc., that you are interested in or obligated to.
 Configure notifications on these tools to suit this mindset:

 - Notification on direct ping and private/direct message.
 - Optional notification on direct group ping, and thread messages.
 - Silent/no notification on the rest of the messages.

-As soon as you are not obligated or interested in any of them, you may opt-out.
+Opt-out from ones you are no longer interested in or obligated to.

 As for emails, you may do the following: